ourresearch/openalex-docs/the-data/works/README.md

 ### `related_works`

-_List:_ [OpenAlex IDs](../../the-api/get-single-entities/#the-openalex-id) for works related to this work.
-Related works are computed algorithmically; the algorithm finds recent papers with the most concepts in common with the current paper.
+Works related to this work—recent papers with the most concepts in common.

 ```json
 related_works: [